Healthy Homes Assessment Hataitai

 Insulation Hataitai

-A well-insulated house will reduce the risk of condensation and lower the chance of mould and dampness, and will also make much easier to the home to hold heat.
+A well-insulated house will help to control condensation and reduce the chances of mould and dampness, and also makes more easy to allow the home to keep the heat.

 Hataitai Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about the interior of the building; you have to make sure there is somewhere for surface as well as groundwater to move and to prevent it from getting inside.
-When it comes to moisture and damp it’s frequently those concerns that you aren’t aware of that could become a major issue and end up causing damage to your investment and affecting your tenant’s health.
+Keeping your rental property safe from moisture isn’t just about the interior of the building It’s about having to ensure there is somewhere for surface or ground water, and prevent it from getting inside.
+When it is damp and moisture, it is typically not apparent that it can become a big problem and cause the property to suffer and affecting your tenant’s health.

-Alongside the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between your flooring and the surface, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.
+In addition to an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your floor and surface, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from accumulating into the structure.
-It also assists in preventing any damage to your underfloor insulation.
+A ground moisture barrier is typically an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from getting into the property.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection